-The junction-to-ambient thermal resistance of the LM5574 will vary with the application.
-The most significant variables are the area of copper in the PC board, and the amount of forced air cooling provided.
-The junction-to-ambient thermal resistance of the LM5574 mounted in the evaluation board varies from 90°C/W with no airflow to 60°C/W with 900 LFM (Linear Feet per Minute).
-With a 25°C ambient temperature and no airflow, the predicted junction temperature for the LM5574 will be 25 + ((90 x 0.6) = 79°C. If the evaluation board is operated at 0.5A output current, 70V input voltage and high ambient temperature for a prolonged period of time the thermal shutdown protection within the IC may activate.
+The junction-to-ambient thermal resistance of the LM5575 will vary with the application.
+The most significant variables are the area of copper in the PC board, the number of vias under the IC exposed pad and the amount of forced air cooling provided.
+Referring to the evaluation board artwork, the area under the LM5575 (component side) is covered with copper and there are 5 connection vias to the solder side ground plane.
+Additional vias under the IC will have diminishing value as more vias are added.
+The integrity of the solder connection from the IC exposed pad to the PC board is critical.
+Excessive voids will greatly diminish the thermal dissipation capacity.
+The junction-to-ambient thermal resistance of the LM5575 mounted in the evaluation board varies from 50°C/W with no airflow to 28°C/W with 900 LFM (Linear Feet per Minute).
+With a 25°C ambient temperature and no airflow, the predicted junction temperature for the LM5575 will be $25 + (50 \times 1.25) = 88°C$.
+If the evaluation board is operated at 1.5A output current, 70V input voltage and high ambient temperature for a prolonged period of time the thermal shutdown protection within the IC may activate.
 The IC will turn off allowing the junction to cool, followed by restart with the soft-start capacitor reset to zero.